MaibornWolff/codecharta/analysis/README.md

 ## Installation via Docker

-You can use this via docker compose or as a standalone container.
+You can use Codecharta analysis in multiple ways.
 This section will deal with how to use the analysis as a standalone container.
-For information on how to use this with docker compose, please check out [Docker Getting Started]({{site.baseurl}}{% link _docs/01-04-docker-containers.md %})
+For information on how to use with docker compose, please check out our [docker compose documentation]({{site.baseurl}}{% link _docs/01-04-docker-containers.md %}).
 We assume that you already installed docker, if not, you have to do that before!

 To containerize the analysis, please follow the below listed steps.

 -   Navigate into the directory you want to analyse with CodeCharta.
 There are multiple ways to use the docker image:
-    1. Start the docker container and a bash shell in it with `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis bash`.
-This runs the image and mounts the current directory and sets it as the working directory in the image.
-You can now use the CodeCharta shell or any other of the tools installed in the container via the command line.
-An overview with all tools installed can be found [here]({{site.baseurl}}{% link _docs/01-04-docker-containers.md#codecharta-analysis %})
+    1. Start the docker container and a bash shell in it with `docker run --name codecharta-analysis -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis bash`.
+This runs the image, names it `codecharta-analysis` and mounts the current directory and sets it as the working directory in the image.
+You can now use the codecharta shell or any other of the tools installed in the container via the command line.
-    2. Start the docker container and directly use some command (like the ccsh): `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta-analysis ccsh`.
+    2. Start the docker container and directly use some command (like the ccsh): `docker run --name codecharta-analysis -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis ccsh`.
 This starts the Ccsh without any commands, which will open an interactive codecharta shell that will guide you through the parsing/analyzing process.
+Your current directory will be your previous working directory.
-    3. Start the docker container and directly use a specific parser: `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta-analysis ccsh rawtextparser .`.
+    3. Start the docker container and directly use a specific parser: `docker run --name codecharta-analysis -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis ccsh rawtextparser .`.
 This starts the RawTextParser in the current working directory in a container.
+-   After executing the run command once, you can repeat the same docker configuration with `docker start codecharta-analysis` or you have to change the name or delete the old container if you want to `docker run` a different configuration.
--   After analysing, you can copy any results with `docker cp codecharta-analysis:/root/fileName.cc.json fileName.cc.json` to your current working directory (replace `/root/` with correct path if file is not in root in container)
+-   After analysing, you can copy any results with `docker cp codecharta-analysis:/your/path/fileName.cc.json fileName.cc.json` to your current working directory (replace `/your/path/` with correct path in container).
+If this does not work, make sure you assigned the name `codecharta-analysis` to your container, if not use the correct name or container id.

 ## Manual Installation